OTHRegensburgMedieninformatik/SPL-for-C/README.md

 # Stanford Portable Library (SPL)

-This is CS50's fork of Eric Roberts' Stanford Portable Library.
+This is OTH Regensburg's fork of the Harvard CS50 version Eric Roberts' Stanford Portable Library.
+This version contains a patch of Robert's original version so that the library can be compiled under Linux, MacOS and Windows.

 ## Building
+To set the target platform, edit the Makefile and change like so:

-### Fedora
+### MacOS

     sudo yum install -y bash binutils coreutils findutils gcc java-1.?.0-openjdk-devel git clone git@github.com:cs50/spl.git